RubixML/ML/README.md

 ```

 ### Linear Discriminant Analysis
 A supervised dimensionality reduction technique that selects the most discriminating features based on class labels.
-In other words, LDA finds a linear combination of features that characterizes or separates two or more classes.
+In other words, LDA finds a linear combination of features that characterizes or best separates two or more classes.

 ##### Supervised | Continuous *Only* | Stateful